enebular/docs/en/Files/index.md

 With **Files** it's possible to deploy files to devices.

-This can be used to, for example, execute shell scripts on a device or add configuration files to a device.

 Files are one type of asset, and refer to the following.

 - Device executable files
 - Configuration files for use on devices
 - Other types of files used on devices (like image and video files)

+It's possble to, for example, execute shell scripts on a device or add configuration files to a device.

 For executable files, it's possible to have the file executed when it is deployed to the device.
 Additionally, for any type of file, the **Hook** feature can be used to execute other files already deployed.